-- 1. The OECD Guidelines for the Testing of Chemicals are periodically reviewed in light of scientific progress, changing regulatory needs and animal welfare considerations.
+1. The OECD Guidelines for the Testing of Chemicals are periodically reviewed in light of scientific progress, changing regulatory needs and animal welfare considerations.
 The original Test Guideline 487 was adopted in 2010; it has been revised in the context of an overall review of the OECD Test Guidelines on genotoxicity and to reflect several years of experience with this test and the interpretation of the data.
 This Test Guideline is part of a series of Test Guidelines on genetic toxicology.
-A document presented as an Introduction to the Test Guidelines on genetic toxicology (1) can also be referred to and provides succinct and useful guidance to users of these Test Guidelines. - 2.
-The in vitro micronucleus (MNvit) test is a genotoxicity test for the detection of micronuclei (MN) in the cytoplasm of interphase cells.
+A document that provides succinct information on genetic toxicology testing and an overview of the recent changes that were made to these Test Guidelines has been developed (1).

+2. The in vitro micronucleus (MNvit) test is a genotoxicity test for the detection of micronuclei (MN) in the cytoplasm of interphase cells.
 Micronuclei may originate from acentric chromosome fragments (i.e. lacking a centromere), or whole chromosomes that are unable to migrate to the poles during the anaphase stage of cell division.
 Therefore the MNvit test is an in vitro method that provides a comprehensive basis for investigating chromosome damaging potential in vitro because both aneugens and clastogens can be detected (2) (3) in cells that have undergone cell division during or after exposure to the test chemical (see paragraph 13 for more details).
 Micronuclei represent damage that has been transmitted to daughter cells, whereas chromosome aberrations scored in metaphase cells may not be transmitted.
-In either case, the changes may not be compatible with cell survival. - 3.
-This Test Guideline allows the use of protocols with and without the actin polymerisation inhibitor cytochalasin B (cytoB).
+In either case, the changes may not be compatible with cell survival.

+3. This Test Guideline allows the use of protocols with and without the actin polymerisation inhibitor cytochalasin B (cytoB).
 The addition of cytoB prior to mitosis results in cells that are binucleate and therefore allows for the identification and analysis of micronuclei in only those cells that have completed one mitosis (4) (5).
-This Test Guideline also allows for the use of protocols without cytokinesis block, provided there is evidence that the cell population analysed has undergone mitosis. - 4.
-In addition to using the MNvit test to identify substances that induce micronuclei, the use of immunochemical labelling of kinetochores, or hybridisation with centromeric/telomeric probes (fluorescence in situ hybridisation (FISH)), also can provide additional information on the mechanisms of chromosome damage and micronucleus formation (6) (7) (8) (9) (10) (11) (12) (13) (14) (15) (16) (17).
-Those labelling and hybridisation procedures can be used when there is an increase in micronucleus formation and the investigator wishes to determine if the increase was the result of clastogenic and/or aneugenic events.
+This Test Guideline also allows for the use of protocols without cytokinesis block, provided there is evidence that the cell population analysed has undergone mitosis.

+4. In addition to using the MNvit test to identify substances that induce micronuclei, the use of immunochemical labelling of kinetochores, or hybridisation with centromeric/telomeric probes (fluorescence in situ hybridisation (FISH)), also can provide additional information on the mechanisms of chromosome damage and micronucleus formation (6) (7) (8) (9) (10) (11) (12) (13) (14) (15) (16) (17).
+Those labelling and hybridisation procedures can be used when there is an increase in micronucleus

-© OECD, (2014)
+© OECD, (2016)